TheF1rstPancake/Kvasir/docs/middleware.rst

     :reqheader Authorization:   shared-secret key between your middleware and Kvasir
     :reqheader Content-Type:    application/json

-    :form acount_owner_email:   *(optional)* the email used when registering the WePay merhcant.
+    :form acount_owner_email:   *(optional)* the email used when registering the WePay merchant.
 This is likely the same email they used to sign up on your platform
     :form account_id:           *(optional)* the account_id that we need to find the associated access token for

     :>json access_token:    the access_token for the user